 Disability Support Services (DSS)

 Clark College and the Disability Support Services (DSS) office assist students with disabilities in pursuing their educational goals.
 Clark College is committed to assuring that its services, programs, and activities are accessible to individuals with disabilities.
-DSS will provide accommodations, as well as serve as a resource to the campus community in striving to make Clark College both an accessible and hospitable place for students with disabilities.
+DSS can provide classroom accommodations, as well as serve as a resource to the campus community in striving to make Clark College both an accessible and hospitable place for students with disabilities.
 We strive to create a welcoming environment for diverse students seeks disability accommodations.
-We partner with Clark's Office of Diversity, Equity, and Inclusion (ODEI) at times for events and initiatives, many of our students value the engagement and resources from ODEI.
+We also promote Clark's Office of Diversity, Equity, and Inclusion (ODEI) events and resources.

 Interested in getting accommodations?

 View the Steps for Requesting Accommodations located in the right navigation for steps to getting started.
 Step 1 is a short Getting Started questionnaire.
 If you are a current student or a prospective student with a disability and feel you would benefit from accommodation, we hope you will contact the Disability Support Services Office!
 We are here to support you on your educational path.

 DSS can try to provide interpreters for meetings, classes, or events with advanced notice.
 New students can also request interpreters if you plan to visit campus There is a national shortage of interpreters but we are doing our best.
 Please request as early as you can and if there is a secondary time for your meeting, please add that in the note section at the end of the request form: Request a Sign Language Interpreter or Captioning.

 We support students in multiple ways: by phone, email, Zoom, or in-person.